pajicadvance/accessorify/README.md

 Can now be equipped in the Belt slot, or the Spyglass slot in unique slot mode.

 When equipped, pressing and holding C (default keybind, configurable) uses the spyglass to zoom in.
 Using the scroll wheel while zooming in with the spyglass changes the zoom level.

+### Lantern

+Can now be equipped in the Belt slot, or the Lantern slot in unique slot mode.

+When equipped, the lantern will show up on the player and emit light matching the lantern's light level.
+A dynamic lights mod needs to be installed for the lantern to emit light.

 ### Ender chest